Pitman transforms and Brownian motion in the interval viewed as an affine alcove: The representation theorem using Pitman and L evy transforms

-So without correction the iterates of Pitman's transform do not converge.
+So without the Levy correction, the iterates of Pitman's transform do not converge.

-In the whole paper we have chosen, in the iterations of Pitman's transforms, to begin by first applying $\PP_{\alpha_0}$ to $B^{(\mu)}$.
-Let us show the non trival fact that we obtain the same limits if we begin with $\PP_{\alpha_1}$.
-More precisely, if we denote with a tilde the quantities previously defined when we begin by $\PP_{\alpha_1}$ rather than by $\PP_{\alpha_0}$, one has, for each $\mu\in [0,1]$, \begin{theo} (1).
-Almost surely,
+In the whole paper we have chosen to begin by first applying $\PP_{s_0}$ to $B^{(\mu)}$ and then $\PP_{s_1}$, in the iterations of Pitman's transforms.
+Let us show the non trivial fact that we obtain the same limit if we begin with $\PP_{s_1}$.
+More precisely, if we denote with a tilde the quantities previously defined when we begin by $\PP_{s_1}$ instead of $\PP_{s_0}$, one has, \begin{theo} (i) Almost surely,